Anomalous localization enhancement in one-dimensional non-Hermitian disordered lattices

 \section{Numerical results}

-In our calculations, all energy quantities are measured in the unit of $V$, which we set equal to 1 without loss of generality.
-The participation number $P$ and the Shannon entropy $S$ were obtained by averaging over the eigenstates with eigenvalues in a small interval around a fixed ${\rm Re}(E)$ and ensemble averaging over 10000 distinct disorder configurations.
+In this work, all quantities with the dimension of energy are measured in the unit of $V$, which is taken to be unity as mentioned before.
+The participation number $P$ and the Shannon entropy $S$ were obtained by averaging over the eigenstates with eigenvalues in a narow interval around a fixed ${\rm Re}(E)$ and ensemble averaging over 10000 different random configurations.

-In Fig.~2(a), we plot the participation number $P$, which was obtained by averaging over a small window around the band center, ${\rm Re}(E)\in [-0.1,0.1]$, as a function of the system size $N$ for several typical values of the disorder strength $W$.
-For a given $W$, we find that $P$ initially increases as $N$ increases and rapidly approaches a saturation value $P_{s}$ at $N>N_{c}$).
+In figure~2(a), we plot the participation number $P$, which was obtained by averaging over a small window around the band center, ${\rm Re}(E)\in [-0.1,0.1]$, versus $N$ for several typical values of the disorder strength $W$.
+For a given $W$, we find that $P$ initially increases as $N$ increases and rapidly approaches a saturation value $P_{s}$ at $N>N_{c}$.
 The value of $P_{s}$ is much smaller than the corresponding $N_{c}$.
-This indicates that the eigenstates near the band center are localized states.
+This indicates that the eigenstates close to the band center are localized states.
 We will see later that all states in the whole energy band are localized as well.
-Similarly to in the standard Anderson model where the real part of the on-site potential is random, in the present model, the participation number is reduced, hence the localization is enhanced, as the disorder strength increases, as shown in Fig.~2(b).
-In the weak-disorder limit, we find that the participation number is proportional to the disorder strength as a power law, $P\propto W^{-\alpha}$, with $\alpha=2$ (see the dash-dotted line in Fig.~2(b)) \cite{Bas}.
-In the strong-disorder limit, the participation number tends to $P=1$, indicating the occurrence of complete localization.
+Similarly to the standard Anderson model where the real part of the on-site potential is random, in the present model, the participation number is reduced, hence the localization is enhanced, as the disorder strength increases, as can be seen in figure~2(b).
+In the weak disorder limit, we find that the participation number is proportional to the disorder strength as a power law, $P\propto W^{-\alpha}$, with $\alpha=2$ (see the dash-dotted line in figure~2(b)).
+In the strong disorder limit, the participation number tends to $P=1$, indicating the occurrence of complete localization.

 The participation number is commonly used as a basic quantity for measuring the degree of localization.
 However, many localized states with completely different internal structures such as Gaussian, exponential and power-law decay forms can give rise to the same values of $P$.
 Therefore, we need a method to determine the shape of the localized eigenstate wave function explicitly.
-To this end, we use the quantity called structural entropy, which characterizes the shape of the localized wave function and is defined by \cite{Casati2,Pipek}
+To this end, we use the quantity called structural entropy, which represents the shape of the localized wave function and is defined by \cite{Casati2,Pipek}